 A good description of the 4% Rule was that it comes from a 1994 investigation of historical market data that tested for a reliable safe withdrawal amount, specifically for a balanced fund.
 Its conclusion was that a 4% withdrawal would survive 30 years of retirement withdrawals in past situations if invested anytime since 1928.
 However, it was done earlier than the worst times in the 2000s.
 Bonds are a different factor.
 The bonds did provide some income in those days for a degree of safety in bear markets.
 Here's a chart of the Federal Reserve Bank's interest rate history, and I'm thinking the 4% Rule look in 1994 could not foresee today's zero interest rate.
 A good recent article about the 4% withdrawal number 4 is at Morningstar.

 All of the many S&P 500 Index funds try to exactly match the S&P 500 Index performance, but these funds do have different expense fees.
-There are actually 503 listed tickers in the S&P 500 (today), because three of the companies have two major classes of public common stock included (Google, Fox Corp, and I think Discovery).
-Google's company name is actually Alphabet, with two public stock classes A and C, with two tickers GOOGL and GOOG, which are added together in the table here.
+There are actually 503 listed tickers in the S&P 500 (today, but it varies), because three of the companies have two major classes of public common stock included (Google, Fox Corp and Discovery Communication).
+Google's company name is actually Alphabet, with two public stock classes A and C, with two tickers GOOG and GOOGL, which are added together here in the table here.
 The S&P rules today prohibit including more than one class of public stock, but these three are grandfathered.

 |Class A & C||GOOGL|

-The weighting method is that since Apples capitalization is several hundred times greater dollars than the smallest member company (Apple's worth is well more than $2 Trillion, which is about 7% of the total S&P 500 capitalization), so the weighting is per each invested dollar instead of per company.
-Some do fault it because so few companies dominate the total, but it seems very right and proper to me (it's the same as if you had directly invested the corresponding proportionate amount in each company).
+The weighting method is that since Apples capitalization is several hundred times more dollars than the smallest member company (Apple's worth is about $2 Trillion, which is about 6% of the total S&P 500 capitalization), so the weighting is per each invested dollar instead of per company.
+Some do fault it because a few companies dominate the total, but it seems very proper to me.
 So the weighting numbers vary with the daily prices, computed each trading day (to compute the S&P 500 Index).
 All of the 500 "Weights" add to 100, so these numbers are the actual percentages of the total Index value.

 To be eligible for S&P 500 inclusion, each company's stock must be publicly held, and to be in the top 500, currently each is at least $14.6 Billion capitalization.
 However each company is selected by a committee with additional performance concerns.
 Companies can also be similarly removed from the S&P 500 (one must be removed for every company added).
 These S&P 500 are the Big Boys, the largest and most financially successful.
 Then all of the S&P 500 index funds simply plan to exactly track and match the performance of the S&P 500 index (less the fund's expense fee).
 The S&P 500 is near 80% of the total U.S. market capitalization.